 Provision of a Co-signer in Family Sponsorship Applications

 As we previously mentioned family sponsorship is not an application type but rather an application class under which different types of applications can be filed.
 So, the provision of a co-signer will vary according to the type of application under which one is filing the sponsorship application.
-Co-signer is the person who shares the financial support responsibility with the main sponsor for the entire length of the undertaking period, as described above.
+A co-signer is the person who shares the financial support responsibility with the main sponsor for the entire length of the undertaking period, as described above.
 The co-signer can be the married spouse or a common-law partner of the person who is sponsoring, as the main sponsor.
 The co-signer is needed when the main sponsor is not meeting the minimum necessary income requirements as per the LICO whereas the household income (the combined income of both spouses or partners) is meeting the income requirement.
-In case of married, the spouse can be co-signer at any time but in case not married and living as common-law partners, then the couple should meet the common-law relationship requirements (living or co-habiting for at least 12 months) prior declaring themselves as co-signer.
+In the case of married, the spouse can be a co-signer at any time but in case not married and living as common-law partners, then the couple should meet the common-law relationship requirements (living or co-habiting for at least 12 months) prior to declaring themselves as co-signer.

 Circumstances Prevent a Sponsor from Sponsoring

 The following circumstances prevent a sponsor from sponsoring:

 - If the sponsor has been convicted of violent or sexual offenses.

 - If the sponsor receives social assistance for reasons other than social disability and cannot financially support the person, he/she wishes to sponsor.

 - If the sponsor is in jail or under a removal order.

 - If the sponsor is going through bankruptcy.